Sarthak2143/sakura/README.md

 # Sakura

-A high-### Core Capabilities
-- **Ultra-Enhanced ASCII Rendering**: High-quality video with HDR-like processing, sub-pixel precision, and 30+ Unicode block characters
-- **Advanced Image Processing**: CLAHE contrast enhancement, intelligent sharpening, perceptual luminance, and LAB color space processing
-- **Multiple Rendering Modes**: SIXEL graphics, enhanced ASCII color blocks, ultra-fine grayscale, and true-color terminal output
-- **Multi-format Support**: Images (JPG, PNG, BMP), animated GIFs, and videos (MP4, AVI, MOV, MKV)
-- **Synchronized Audio**: Real-time audio playback with video using ffplay
-- **Adaptive Scaling / Fit Modes**: Fill the terminal using fit modes (contain, cover, stretch)
-- **URL Download**: Direct streaming from web URLs
-- **Performance Optimization**: Predecode queue, target-FPS downsampling, adaptive palette/scale, and precise frame pacingance ultra-enhanced terminal-based multimedia library that renders images, GIFs, and videos with **cinema-quality ASCII rendering** and synchronized audio playback.
-Features advanced HDR-like processing, sub-pixel precision, and professional-grade visual quality.
+A high-performance minimal terminal-based multimedia library that renders images, GIFs, and videos with **SIXEL graphics** and **enhanced ASCII rendering** modes.
+Features real-time audio playback synchronization and advanced rendering options.

 ## Table of Contents